yingweiwo

 Additional Infomation

-Caffeic Acid has been reported in Salvia miltiorrhiza, Salvia plebeia, and other organisms with data available.
+It has been reported that caffeic acid is found in Salvia miltiorrhiza, Salvia miltiorrhiza var. albopictus, and other organisms with relevant data.

-Caffeic acid is a metabolite found in or produced by Saccharomyces cerevisiae.
+Caffeic acid is a metabolite found or produced in Saccharomyces cerevisiae.

 Mechanism of Action

-Caffeic acid phenethyl ester (CAPE) was synthesized from caffeic acid and phenethyl alcohol (ratio 1:5) at room temperature with dicyclohexyl carbodiimide (DCC) as a condensing reagent.
-The yield was about 38%.
-CAPE was found to arrest the growth of human leukemia HL-60 cells.
-It also inhibits DNA, RNA and protein synthesis in HL-60 cells with IC50 of 1.0 M, 5.0 M and 1.5 M, respectively.
+Caffeic acid phenethyl ester (CAPE) is synthesized from caffeic acid and phenylethanol (ratio 1:5) at room temperature using dicyclohexylcarbodiimide (DCC) as a condensing agent, with a yield of approximately 38%.
+CAPE inhibits the growth of human leukemia HL-60 cells.
+It also inhibits the synthesis of DNA, RNA, and proteins in HL-60 cells, with IC50 values of 1.0 M, 5.0 M, and 1.5 M, respectively.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.